 - minor bugs in the app.

 Universal Diary is not very different from the previous diary apps.
-It allows you add entries with photos and videos (learn here how to prepare AVI files for that), set a reminder for creating an entry at a particular time, and lock your notes with a password.
+It allows you add entries with photos and videos (learn here how to change AVI files to MP4 for that), set a reminder for creating an entry at a particular time, and lock your notes with a password.
 Besides, you may export the whole journal to PDF and back up the notes on a SD card or Google Drive.

 The app is free.
 It’ll be useful for people caring about backup and security.